prettier/plugin-ruby/README.md

 prettier --write --plugin=prettier-plugin-ruby --parser=ruby path/to/file.rb
 ```

-If you're happy, you can can run `prettier-plugin` on an entire codebase:
+If you're happy, you can can run `prettier` on an entire codebase:

 ```
 prettier --write --plugin=prettier-plugin-ruby --parser=ruby **/*.rb